pytask-dev/pytask/docs/source/how_to_guides/bp_parametrizations.md

 ## TL;DR

-- For very, very simple parametrizations, use parametrizations similar to pytest.
+- Loop over dictionaries which map ids to ``kwargs`` to create multiple tasks.
-- For the rest, build the signature, the parametrized arguments and ids with a function.
+- Create the dictionary with a separate function.
 - Create functions to build intermediate objects like output paths which can be shared more easily across tasks than the generated values.